thriveplatform/Thrive/index.md

 _However,_ more importantly are we measuring **what matters most!**

-There is no doubt that _business sustainability_ is at the forefront of successful enterprises if indeed they are to succeed for many generations to come.
-As they move from mandatory statutory disclosure to voluntary exposure, The **_Holistic Regenerative Innovative Value Enterprise_** (THRIVE) framework offers the transformative trigger helping Enterprise ensure their future longevity.
+There is no doubt that _sustainability_ is at the forefront of successful enterprises, governments and countries, if indeed they are to succeed for many generations to come.
+As they move from mandatory statutory disclosure to voluntary exposure, The **_Holistic Regenerative Innovative Value Entity_** (THRIVE) framework offers the transformative trigger helping entities ensure their future longevity.

 THRIVE platform and associated Sustainability Performance Scorecard and Ciambella visualizations are **designed to provoke transformative change** by